skaldesh/vhserver/README.md

 Apply them to the `vhserver.cfg` file that gets mounted.

 ### Copy Game Data
-Remove all other default server files there, first.
-Then, copy for example from a Windows machine this folder:
+Copy for example from a Windows machine this folder:
 `C:\Users\(Your PC Username)\AppData\LocalLow\IronGate\Valheim\worlds`
 and mount it in the container (`vhdatadir` in the Run section above).